Sanos-Group/interview-assignments/SanosAssignment1/README.md

 - Visually list metadata of the files
 - show details for the files
 - play the audio for a selected file and resume from the last position upon App re-opening

+**Bonus:**
-- cache the fetched data
+- app should cache the fetched data
-- work offline with cached data
+- app should work offline with cached data

 Additionally, the app should fulfil the following requirements:
 - it must be functional and robust